tradersnow222/zksyncApprovalChecker/README.md

-# zkSync Era Approval Checker
+# zkSync Era Approval Checker (none exist yet to my knowledge)

 This zkSync Era Approval Checker is a web app that allows users to review and revoke token approvals for any dApp on the zkSync Era network.
 It provides an easy-to-use interface to connect a wallet, search for wallet addresses or ENS names, and display a table of token allowances and contract approvals.